Geography of Florida: Terrain

+Florida possessed approximately 11.4 million acres of wetlands in 1996 and nearly 29% of the state's total land area.
+Of these, 90% were freshwater wetlands under forested wetlands, marshes, scrub-shrub wetlands, and freshwater ponds.
+They play a crucial role in flood control, wildlife habitat, and groundwater recharge (Mudrey, 2011).
+Classification of this type benefits ecological planning and conservation within the different hydrological zones of the state.

+A 2014 study found Florida to be the flattest state.

 Boundaries

 The state line begins in the Atlantic Ocean, traveling west, south, and north up the thalweg of the Saint Mary's River.
 At the origin of that river, it then follows a straight line nearly due west and slightly north, to the point where the confluence of the Flint River (from Georgia) and the Chattahoochee River (down the Alabama/Georgia line) used to form Florida's Apalachicola River.
 (Since Woodruff Dam was built, this point has been under Lake Seminole.)
 The border with Georgia continues north through the lake for a short distance up the former thalweg of the Chattahoochee, then with Alabama runs due west along 31°N to the Perdido River, then south along its thalweg to the Gulf via Perdido Bay.
 Much of the state is at or near sea level.
 Florida is also 65,755 square miles.